 Additionally, WBO will require subgrantee applicants to price their plans using rural-urban parity.
 The competitive landscape of internet service in Wyoming is such that there is often significantly more competition located in Wyoming cities and towns, forcing providers to lower their prices to gain customers; however, in rural areas, there are often fewer providers offering service, allowing providers to price their plans higher, disadvantaging rural Wyomingites.
-For any broadband service offered on BEAD-deployed infrastructure, WBO will require that providers price at parity for both urban and rural BSLs.
-This means that the lowest-priced plan offered by a provider to any CBG within the proposed project area must be offered to all of the CBGs that provider serves using infrastructure funded wholly or in part by BEAD funds, ensuring that all Wyomingites have access to the most affordable, market-driven broadband plan available regardless of how close they live to a city or town.
+For each speed of broadband service offered on BEAD-deployed infrastructure, WBO will require that the lowest price a provider offers utilizing the same technology and the same speed anywhere within the state be available to all customers on BEAD-funded infrastructure as well.